ChristopherSchultz/mirth-plugins/mfa-auth/README.md

 For now, only the "totp" type is supported.

-## Installation

-Simply upload the ZIP file containing the plug-in via the Mirth Connect administrator, or unzip the ZIP file into the `extensions/` directory on your Mirth server.

 ## Building

 The LDAP authenticator can be built with Apache Maven, but it will require that